 Even if you have a really great idea, don’t go at it alone, Mortensen recommends.
 Build partnerships and find strength together with other stakeholders to the issue you’re working on.
 “It may take longer but it's going to be more successful,” she says.

 2. Connect your state advocacy strategy to personal stories

 The most powerful advocacy comes from people and their stories.
 As much as you can, inject personal stories into your state advocacy strategy to make it more meaningful and effective for the legislators you’re trying to sway.

-“Building that base of people that are most directly impacted to be front and center and making the case for what you're collectively working on,” Mortensen says.
-“Make sure that you're really connecting stories and people with legislators so they can see the real need and the reason why you're bringing forward this issue or this topic.”
+“Building that base of people that are most directly impacted to be front and center and making the case for what you're working on,” Mortensen says.
+“Make sure that you're really connecting those stories and those people with legislators so they can see the real need and the reason why you're bringing forward this issue or this topic.”